AisBrestEDU/js-assignments/README.md

 And the last idea is to inure trainees to work using unit test and feel uncomfortable when programming without tests.

-To start javascript assignments please follow the next steps:
+To start javascript assignments please follow the next step:

 - [Fork this repo](#user-content-how-to-fork-this-repo)
 - [Setup travis-ci to test the commits](#user-content-how-to-setup-travis-ci)